 Touch Me Not plant got this name from its super sensitivity to touch.
 When the plant detects touch from any foreign object, the leaves fold and bow as if it is shy.
 Its Malayalam name is Thottavadi, which also denotes this peculiarity.
-Shameplant is its another common name in English.
+Shameplant is another common name in English.

 Thottavadi belongs to the family Mimosaceae and its scientific name is Mimosa pudica.
 It has several uses in traditional medicines in many parts of India.